 Now…let’s see we were….ah, yes – Sibrians.
-Should the master of a Sibrian die, the starlit-animal will receive a red scar which shall slowly bleed out over time, draining the Sibrian of light until it also dies; this can only be prevented if it is paired with another master that suits it.
+Should the master of a Sibrian die, the starlit-animal will receive a burning red scar which shall slowly bleed out over time, draining the Sibrian of light until it also dies; this can only be prevented if it is paired with another master that suits it.
+It is the starlit-grace that this wound torments less than what its equal would spell for an earth-wrought creature; what would otherwise be excruciating agony is largely overshadowed by a seeping of strength until the beast’s quiet expiring.
 A Sibrian would rather die than be paired with an unsuitable companion, whose personality and being must correlate exactly with the type needed by the animal.

 A Keeper may only obtain a Sibrian in one of several cases:

 - He achieves the rank of Fifth-level Lunar Keeper and does not presently own a Droxyd.